-Some of our football scoreboard packages ship with a handheld pendant-style switch that plugs into the back of the control console and allows a separate operator the ability to start and stop the Game Clock (or the Segment Timer Clock).
+Some of our basketball scoreboard packages ship with a handheld pendant-style switch that plugs into the back of the control console and allows a separate operator the ability to start and stop the Game Clock (or the Segment Timer Clock).
 The RJ-45 style connector at one end of the handheld unit's cable can plug into the console socket labeled "CLOCK Hand-held" or the one labeled "DGT / SC Hand-held".
 The pendant end fits nicely in your hand so that your thumb rests on the switch.
 Press the switch once to start the Clock.
-Press the switch again to stop the Clock.